LowKey88/gbcoin/README.md

-# GoByteCoin/GBCoin (GBC)
+# GBCoin (GBC)

-GoByteCoin/GBCoin (GBC) is an open source, peer to peer, decentralized cryptocurrency, featuring the masternode technology, near-instant and secure payments as well as anonymous transactions.
+GBCoin (GBC) is an open source, peer to peer, decentralized cryptocurrency, featuring the masternode technology, near-instant and secure payments as well as anonymous transactions.

 ##### Specification
 * X11 Algorithm